satellitecomponent/Neurite/README.md

 ### `Notes`
-- Search: Enter a search query to locate windows containing that text.
-The search results display to the left of the menu.
-Click on a search result to zoom your view to where the corresponding window is positioned within the fractal.
+- Search: Our distinctive search mechanism transports you through your intricate web of thoughts, directly zeroing in on the node containing your specified query.
+The navigational experience isn't just a convenience; it also helps to reinforce the spatial memory of where that piece of information resides within the larger framework.
-- Saving: Saving is currently a work-in-progress.
-Your networks will can be saved in the browser cache, or downloaded as a .txt file.
-Drag the .txt file into the save box, click load on the imported file in the save box, then click the second load button to display the network.
-Non-textual content currently needs to be re-inserted.
+- Saving: Your networks can be saved within the browser cache, or downloaded as a .txt file.
+Drag the .txt file into the save box, click load on the imported file, then click the second load button to display the network.
+Some non-textual content currently needs to be re-inserted.
-- Zettelkasten: The Zettelkasten method enables nodes to be created by typing into the main text area.
-The AI follows this format to create and connect its response.
+- Zettelkasten and Mind Mapping: Traditional note-taking confines you to static files or folders, while conventional mind mapping lets you visualize connections but often lacks in-depth content.
+Zettelkasten, for the uninitiated, is a method of taking short, atomic notes (or "zettels") that link to each other to create an interconnected system.
+In Neurite, you don't have to choose between either approach.
+Either create nodes through custom-defined syntax, or create nodes through UI interaction within the mandelbrot set workspace, whos contents are bi-directionaly linked to the main Zettelkasten documenent.

 The Zettelkasten note taking method accesses tapestry of thought reasoning for Ai, all within our innovate real-time Mandelbrot visualization.